AZFO is an organization of birders and ornithologists dedicated to increasing the knowledge of the changing status, identification,

 Tice Supplee

-AZFO Board President
+AZFO President

 Tice has completed two careers.
 One with Arizona Game and Fish Department and the